branonm/ascii-traffic/README.md

   I added limits on how long each color can remain lit for.
 These limits are completely arbitrary.
 Red and green can be as short as 5 seconds and as long as 10 minutes.
 Yellow can be between 5 and 30 seconds.

+  This will only work with UNIX style shells.
+On Windows the command to clear the terminal is different and it wasn't included